What is a colposcopy and why do I need one?

 All women, whether, they have had HPV vaccination or not, will still have a cervical cancer screening test.
 HPV vaccination reduces the chances of developing cervical cancer but screening is still required.

-If in doubt, please don’t hesitate to ask your Clinic 66 doctor, call and speak to one of our experts or you can ask your questions via our discreet online form and one of our professional team will get back to you asap.
+If in doubt, ask your Clinic 66 doctor, call and speak to one of our experts or you can ask your questions via our discreet online form and one of our professional team will get back to you asap.